spotify/android-auth/README.md

 In this version we replaced use of WebView with [Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs/) since Google and Facebook Login no longer support WebViews for authenticating users.

 As part of this change the library API does not contain `AuthorizationClient#clearCookies` method anymore.
-Custom Tabs use the cookies fom the browser.
+Custom Tabs use the cookies from the browser.

 # Integrating the library into your project